TehGM/tehgm.github.io/content/blog/other/stalker-anomaly-modpack.md

 The modpack is just a collection of the mods I use - and I use them, so I know they work.
 But besides that, there's nothing special about it - it's not exhaustive by any means and all that.
 The mods in this pack are all compatible with **Stalker Anomaly 1.5.1**.

 The modpack comes in two flavours - the main modpack contains sound and texture mods, so it's quite big.
-For that reason, I also built a *Lite* version of the modpack that simply doesn't include the sound mods.
+For that reason, I also built a *Lite* version of the modpack that simply doesn't include the graphics and sound mods.
 Both packs are WinRar archives with maximum compression possible.

 ### Main Pack